DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

   * description `string`: The policy definition description.
   * displayName `string`: The display name of the policy definition.
   * metadata `object`: The policy definition metadata.
-  * mode `string` (values: NotSpecified, Indexed, All): The policy definition mode.
-Possible values are NotSpecified, Indexed, and All.
+  * mode `string`: The policy definition mode.
+Some examples are All, Indexed, Microsoft.KeyVault.Data.
   * parameters `object`: Required if a parameter is used in policy rule.
   * policyRule `object`: The policy rule.
   * policyType `string` (values: NotSpecified, BuiltIn, Custom): The type of policy definition.
 Possible values are NotSpecified, BuiltIn, and Custom.